 The Toland Hall amphitheater murals, completed in 1938, became a four year, ten panel project commissioned by Dr. Isabella Perry, after seeing the Alemany murals, and then spearheaded by Dr. Chauncey Leake.
-They were partially funded by the WPA.180 This series of murals is titled the History of Medicine in California and they fill the walls of the lecture hall.
+They were partially funded by the WPA.
+This series of murals is titled the History of Medicine in California and they fill the walls of the lecture hall.
 These murals were also objected to and censored: in 1948 the were covered by wallpaper because of faculty complaints that they were distracting to students.
 The fact that the murals had attracted thousands of visitors to the school may have been a contributing factor in the decision to cover them.
-But a change in administration was probably the decisive factor.181 Despite Zakheim's protests they were covered over.
-The wallpaper was finally removed during a general renovation in 1961.182 Currently, they are open to the public for special events.
+But a change in administration was probably the decisive factor.
+Be period a general renovation in 1961.
+Currently, they are open to the public for special events.